 3. Now put a extra large bags of frozen peas on the bed and cover it with the same sheet.
 Can you still see the pea?

 8. Not remembering how hard the deficit was/is.

-Don’t eat in surpluses on a regular level or you will end up back where you started.
+Don’t eat in a surplus on a regular basis or you will end up back where you started.

 9. Expecting the weight loss to fix everything.

-Health, vanity, and a fit body is only a small piece of an extremely large puzzle.
-It is important, but it isn’t everything.
-If you look at it as such, you only have disappointment waiting on the other side and before you know it “Screw it!” will bleed from your lips in the form of doughnut jelly.
+Health, vanity, and a fit body are only small pieces of an extremely large puzzle.
+These things are important, but they aren’t everything.
+If you look at it as such, you only have disappointment waiting on the other side and before you know it, “Screw it!” will bleed from your lips in the form of jelly doughnut.

 As I discussed before, most people think maintenance means the end of nutritional awareness.
-It is true that some people will fall out of a deficit and into maintenance with little problems.
-But, most people need a full plan so that they don’t end up where they were before or worse, higher.
+It is true that some people will fall out of a deficit and into maintenance with little problem.
+But most people need a comprehensive plan so they don’t end up where they were before or worse.
 Since this is usually the fate of dieters, here are three tips you will need.